Riley-Cox/ECE412-LatticeFPGA/Meeting-Notes/Friday_Jan_17_2025_Meeting_Notes.md

 ## QnA:

 As our industry sponsor requires an end product that is polished enough to be showcased, we inquired about the power requirements and the low-power design techniques he had mentioned previously in our email communication.
--Rahul stated that by the end of Phase 1, the device must be battery powered but we can utilize a battery pack to accomplish this.
+- Rahul stated that by the end of Phase 1, the device must be battery powered but we can utilize a battery pack to accomplish this.
--He further clarified that the low-power design techniques and their documentation is to be utilized for the purposes of being able to compare the effect of two toolchains (open-source and lattice proprietery) on synthesis.
+- He further clarified that the low-power design techniques and their documentation is to be utilized for the purposes of being able to compare the effect of two toolchains (open-source and lattice proprietery) on synthesis.
--Specifically, an end result should be a visualization of different power profiles, and a comparison of the results of the open-source toolchain, vs Lattice's toolchain.
+- Specifically, an end result should be a visualization of different power profiles, and a comparison of the results of the open-source toolchain, vs Lattice's toolchain.
--Some techniques suggestions are power gating, turning the LCD off at certain intervals etc.
+- Some techniques suggestions are power gating, turning the LCD off at certain intervals etc.

 We questioned Rahul about the purpose of having us complete this project, i.e. what is Lattice's intended benefit from this project.
 Rahul replied that: